-Why have I not received full credit against the sell value of my holdings?
+Why is full credit not being received against the sell value of the holdings?

 An NRI with a Non-PIS account can only use 60% of the sale proceeds for trading or investing on the selling day, and the remaining 40% will be released on the next trading day.
-See How can I open a Zerodha trading and demat account as an NRI?
+To learn more, see What documents are required to open a Zerodha account as an NRI?